 Ford is expanding its color lineup for Bronco, mixing classic shades like Oxford White and Race Red – both Mustang shades – with new additions like the Antimatter Blue, Area 51, Lucid Red, and (your author’s personal favorite) the Mustang Mach-E’s Cyber Orange.
 The roofs come standard in black, although body color and white hardtops are available depending on the trim.

-Here’s the full list of colors, and you can check out this post for speculative renderings of what each shade will look like on the Bronco.
+Here’s the full list of colors, and you can can see what they look like in the sun and shade thanks to these handy jerrycans.

 New Bronco Colors

 - Area 51